Shade-Blade/ProjectElemental/README.md

 Itch.io link (a build of this project): [https://shadeblade.itch.io/project-elemental-rabbit-hole-demo](https://shadeblade.itch.io/project-elemental-rabbit-hole-demo)

+Alternatively, you can unzip the ProjectElementalBuild.zip file which contains an executable

 ## Functional Systems
 Note: You can look in the Input Manager for what keyboard inputs are used for certain buttons.